 Were those collars polished or prettied-up for the photographs?

 No, they weren't.
-Those collars came right out of the packages, right off our finished goods shelves.
+Those collars came from the packages right off our finished goods shelves.
 They all look that way.
 We don't make them any other way.
 And that Nikon will show every pimple and every dimple.

 Then Isn't Ruland Overbuilding These Collars?

 We don't think so.
 We start with a little pride.
 Pride inspires good workmanship, the very best that's in a person.
-Good workmanship always looks good, and that is really what you're looking at.
-Call it over-building if you will, but it has proven to be very useful.
-The apparent overbuilding has resulted in a cost saving for ourselves and our customers, so our prices have stayed very competitive.
+Good workmanship always looks good, which is what you're looking at.
+Call it over-building, if you will, but it has proven very useful.
+The apparent overbuilding has resulted in cost savings for ourselves and our customers, so our prices have remained competitive.

-But let's not dismiss your question about "over-building"; it's important to understand a little about what collars do and don't' do and what goes into our making good collars.
+But let's not dismiss your question about "over-building"; it's important to understand what collars do and don't do and what goes into our making good collars.
 With a little background, "over-building" might not seem like overbuilding anymore.

-First let's look at the whole family of collars we make.
-There are really only two groups in this family – the old-standard set screw type with the radial set screw, which we call SC, and a more recent clamp type version with an adjusting saw-cut and a tangentially positioned clamping screw.
-Within these two basic groups there are variations in sizes and materials.
-Within the clamp type group, we also have threaded-bore types, shaft couplings and two-piece take-apart types, but they all trace back to the two basic groups.
+First, let's look at the set screw type with the radial set screw and a more recent clamp type version with an adjusting saw-cut and a tangentially positioned clamping screw.
+Within these two basic groups, there are variations in sizes and materials.
+Within the clamp type group, we also have threaded-bore types, shaft couplings, and two-piece take-apart types, but they all trace back to the two basic groups.

 asndsa